0820LL/0820LL/README.md

 🌱 I’m currently learning Nextflow/nf-core, Galaxy, English.

-💞️ I’m looking for a job that can be remote or based in Australia or Beijing, China.
+💞️ I’m looking for a job that can be based in Australia or remote.

 📫 How to reach me 0820LL@163.com